July 31, Reading 1 – 1 Samuel 3

 “And Samuel grew, and the LORD was with him and let none of his words fall to the ground.”

-After the terrible moral depravity of Judges and then with the promise and hope we read of in Ruth, here we have the calling of Samuel the prophet by the Lord.
+After the terrible moral depravity we see in Judges, and then with the promise of hope we read of in Ruth, here we have the calling of Samuel to be a prophet before the Lord.

 A young boy is called by the Lord.

-We know from the previous passage that as a young fellow Samuel has been ministering to the Lord, growing in the presence of the Lord, growing both in stature and in favour with the LORD and also with man.
+We know from previously that Samuel has been ministering before the Lord since he was very young, growing in the presence of the Lord – in both stature and favour with the Lord and also with man.

 But here Samuel is CALLED.

-This is a good encouragement to us, to respond as Samuel did, to say “Speak, LORD, for your servant hears.”
+This is a good encouragement for us, to respond as Samuel did, to say, “Speak, LORD, for your servant hears.”

-This truth is never old or dusty, and we are able to wrestle with it and chew on it all the way to glory.
+This truth is never old or dusty, we are able to wrestle with it and chew on it all our days.

 * Gracious Father God,